 C is for Colorblocking

 Bold, geometric combos in neon, pastel, or black-and-white.
-(See: The Human League)
+(See: the Human League)

 D is for Day-Glo